The Web address of this article is

 gets their current primary needs met well enough (in their opinion), (b)

-in a way that feels good enough" to all people involved.
-This is most
+in a way that feels "good enough" to each person involved.

 meeting allpartners'